How to Encrypt Strings.xml in Android Apps

 To provide customers with overall security protection of their Android app, Appdome’s XMLEncrypt™ service encrypts the sensitive strings stored in the localizable locations in Android.

-Encrypting strings under strings.xml on Android apps by Using Appdome
+Encrypt strings under strings.xml on Android apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt strings under strings.xml without an SDK or gateway: